russelljjarvis/Spike2Vec.jl/main.typ

 //In order to garner evidence for the "replay as network attractor" theory of memory encoding and memory recall faster scalable

 There may be latent evidence for the Dynamic Sytems/Network Attractor theory of neuronal computation, and it is imperative to uncover any evidence for the attractor network theory in the vast amount of public spiking data on the internet.
-Basically methods are needed to transform spike raster plots into attractor trajectories directly into state transition networks, and it is unclear if SPADE can achieve this. //and energy landscapes.
+Methods are needed to transform spike raster plots into attractor trajectories directly into state transition networks, and it is unclear if the existing implementations of SPADE can achieve this in a performant and large scale manner. //and energy landscapes.

-and to do so in a way that lends itself to extensibility with Julia, a modern language with high performance features.  furthermore there is also demand for neuronal analysis tools in the Julia ecosystem
+Furthermore there is a desire to perform neuronal data analysis in a manner that lends itself to extensibility with Julia, a modern language with high performance features, when the Julia ecosystem has a new framework, the combinations of performance orientated tools becomes possible.

+/*and there is a general demand for neuronal analysis tools in the Julia ecosystem.*/
 //@stella20193d SPADE
 //@quaglio2017detection SPADE
 //@shinomoto2005measure SPADE